GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+> ### Because of optimism, we usually expect the number of bugs to be smaller than it turns out to be.
+Therefore testing is usually the most mis-scheduled part of programming.
 >
-> ~ *Steve Jobs*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts